ccarabine/Churchbarn-holiday-let/README.md

 * [GitHub](https://www.github.com/): GitHub has been used to create a repository to host the project and receive updated commits from GitPod.
 * [Balsamiq](https://balsamiq.com/): I used Balsamiq to create the wireframe for the website for the basic structure and layout.
 * [Google Fonts](https://getbootstrap.com/): I have used Google Fonts to import fonts for styling purposes for this project.
-* [Font Awesome](https://fontawesome.com/): Font Awesome was used to apply icons in the Home, Exercises and Footer sections.
+* [Font Awesome](https://fontawesome.com/): Font Awesome was used to apply icons in the Footer and the area sections.
-* [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools): Chrome Dev Tools was used to test the site, assist with debugging issues and run reports from Lighthouse.
+* [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools): Chrome Dev Tools was used to test the site and assist with debugging issues.
 * [W3C Markup Validation Service](https://validator.w3.org/): The W3C Markup Validation Service was used to validate the HTML document for this project and to identify any issues with the code.
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/): The W3C CSS Validation Service was used to validate the CSS document for this project and to identify any issues with the code.
 * [Am I Responsive](http://ami.responsivedesign.is/): Am I Responsive was used to create the header image for the README file.